 - Make and freeze.
 Big batches of soup’s, plant based chili, etc for those nights that you just can’t put a meal together!

-- If you or your family is eating meat, buy it in bulk.
+- IF you or your family is eating meat, buy it in bulk.
 Look around for a local who raises beef.
 The price per pound drops significantly if you have a freezer and can cowboy up the money to stock your freezer!
-Sometimes people hunt for sport but don’t want the meat.
+Sometimes people hunt for sport, but don’t want the meat.
 Ask around and maybe you can land some wild game.
 Be sure to process it – or have it processed – without added fat!!!!!

 - Bonus: What I Don’t Do.
 I *rarely* and I mean rarely buy a gluten free or grain free product.
 Meaning I’m not buying expensive gluten free cookies, bread, waffles, etc. A pack of gluten free pizza crusts lasts me about a year.
+I make my own cookies.
+I also don’t buy bottled water.
+We have a Berkey and we’ll take our own water to town with us.

 I think you see a theme here.